Chelsea Manning (2018)

-Chelsea Manning will now appear to Melbourne and Brisbane audiences via a live video link.
 The Department of Home Affairs has not made a decision on Chelsea Manning’s visa application.
-This does not provide Chelsea or Think Inc. enough time to successfully implement her scheduled live appearances at the Melbourne Convention Centre on Friday 7 September or The Tivoli on Tuesday 11 September.
-Think Inc. will run the Melbourne and Brisbane events live via satellite from Auckland.
+This did not provide Chelsea or Think Inc. enough time to successfully implement her scheduled live appearances at the Melbourne Convention Centre on Friday 7 September or The Tivoli on Tuesday 11 September.
+Think Inc. ran the Melbourne and Brisbane events live via satellite from Auckland.

 The jailed hero (or traitor, depending where you stand) Chelsea Manning is speaking to Australia.

 In 2010, as a US soldier stationed in Iraq, she decided to blow the whistle on her own army.
 She smuggled classified files off her base on a CD labelled ‘Lady Gaga’ and passed them on to Wikileaks.
 The video files showed horrifying and morally questionable airstrikes.
 A journalist she thought she could trust squealed on her and she was arrested for treason.
 This could have earned her the death penalty but she got away with 35 years jail, later commuted to seven.

 She’s been out of jail for over a year but still walking into trouble everywhere she goes.
 Harvard University honored her with a fellowship, motivating a former CIA man to resign from his post at the university.
 A traitor shouldn’t be honored, he said.